jflowaa/papers/README.md

 - Organize/clean code better.
 - I don't like how handling image resolution is handled.
 This includes the degrading.
 - More settings
-- Implement changing wallpaper.
-This will probably be for GNOME only
+- Implement changing wallpaper for other DEs
 - Dual monitor support for wallpaper changing.
 May require merging images into one.
 - Image extentions are dropped.
 Windows probably won't like that.
 Need to get them back.